adriandefry/adriandefry/README.md

 👋 Hello World!
-I'm Adrian Defry 🔐 Cybersecurity Enthusiast | Ethical Hacker 🔐 a passionate cybersecurity professional committed to securing the digital realm from potential threats.
+I'm Adrian Defry, a passionate cybersecurity professional committed to securing the digital realm from potential threats.
 With a blend of technical expertise and a hacker's mindset, I thrive on the ever-evolving challenges in the cybersecurity landscape.

 ---
 💻 Technical Wizardry: